nickada4/Open-FB/README.md

 * Will create a better end user SocialMedia experience by introducing competition both aginast Facebook and also between ThirdParties.

 **Why it isn't just another Social Media Platform**
-1- **Publisher v Provider**: Facebook will one day go to far and run afoul of regulators and will be classed as a publisher.
+1 **Publisher v Provider**: Facebook will one day go to far and run afoul of regulators and will be classed as a publisher.
 Open-FB hosts no content and just connects users, so it will always be classed as a Platform.
-2- **Privacy** Facebook already collects your location and who you call. open-FB assumes that users will become uncomforatbale with unaccountable Companies having access to all fo their data.
-Open-FB allows
+2 **Privacy** Facebook already collects your location and who you call. open-FB __assumes__ that users will become uncomforatbale with unaccountable Companies having access to all fo their data.
+Open-FB allows.
+3 **De-Monopolization**  __assumption__

 **Key Aspects:**